Basics of Hair Loss and Restoration

 The age of onset and rate of hair loss is hard to predict.
 However, the spread of baldness and thinning occurs in many ways and affects specific parts of the head.
 Hair loss patterns aside from male and female pattern baldness, or androgenetic alopecia, include:

-- Alopecia Areata -Occurs in patches all over the head and is often easy to cover
+- Alopecia Areata -It occurs in patches all over the head and is often easy to cover

 - Triangular alopecia -A static series of patches that typically arise in childhood